ibm-cloud-docs/satellite/storage-ocs-remote.md

     - `template-version` - Enter the template version that you want to use to upgrade your configuration.
     - `ocs-cluster-name` - Use the same parameter value as in your existing configuration.
     - `mon-storage-class` - Use the same parameter value as in your existing configuration.
+    - `container-private-endpoint` - Use the same parameter as in your existing configuration.
     - `mon-size` - Use the same parameter value as in your existing configuration.
     - `osd-storage-class` - Use the same parameter value as in your existing configuration.
     - `osd-size` - Use the same parameter value as in your existing configuration.